 Amazon is dipping its giant toe into the book subscription model with the recently unveiled Amazon Unlimited program.
 Claiming to offer book lovers access to over 600,000 books and thousands of audio books, this Netflix-for-books plan is priced at $9.99 per month.
 You can view the nitty-gritty here, but for me, the most pressing question … Continue reading Amazon Unveils New Unlimited Program for Readers

 Ahhhh.
 Started this book today and it feels like I'm back with old friends.
 There's nothing like a great series to take you away and transport you to another place and the Outlander series is one of my favorites.

 Looks like Qantas has come up with a novel idea for airline travel, literally.
 Coming soon to a Qantas flight near you is a collection of in-flight books deliberately designed to only take as long as the flight lasts to finish reading.
 No Kindle required.
-The idea actually came from the Australian airliner’s ad agency, Droga 5 Sydney.
-The agency partnered with publisher Hachette to create the books, each of […]
+The idea actually came from the Australian airliner's ad agency, … Continue reading Custom-Made Books: The Latest in In-Flight Entertainment?

 Do you ever find yourself printing something to read because you really need to focus on it or pay attention to the content?
-Have you read something on screen and then later had difficulty recalling the details of what you read? (here’s me, raising my hand) Turns out that it happens to most of us.
-Why is reading on screen instead of on page so much more difficult for some? […]
+Have you read something on screen and then later had difficulty recalling the details of what you read? (here's me, raising my hand) Turns out that it happens to most of us. … Continue reading Reading on Paper versus Screen: See What Science Says About What Your Brain Prefers